-The objectives of follow up counseling are devised in light of the nature of the disease that the client is afflicted with.
-Management of chronic illnesses require sustained effort and the process continues well beyond the controlled environment of the treatment facility.
-In addiction treatment, re-entering into their real lives can place clients in temptation inducing situations and scenarios that can jeopardize their recovery.
-Certain people, places and environmental cues previously associated with drug usage may give rise to cravings that the recovering patients can find hard to manage.
-Being discharged from the rehabilitation facility, equates to leaving behind an extensive amount of support that was made available to the clients in the controlled setting of the rehab.
+The objectives of follow-up counseling are devised in light of the nature of the disease that the client is afflicted with.
+Management of chronic illnesses requires sustained effort and the process continues well beyond the controlled environment of the treatment facility.
+In addiction treatment, re-entering into their real lives can place clients in temptation-inducing situations and scenarios that can jeopardize their recovery.
+Certain people, places, and environmental cues previously associated with drug usage may give rise to cravings that the recovering patients can find hard to manage.
+Being discharged from the rehabilitation facility equates to leaving behind an extensive amount of support that was made available to the clients in the controlled setting of the rehab.
 In making the transition to their old lives, clients may find it difficult to readjust to an environment that does not offer a similar level of emotional support.

-The most effective course of action for clients under such conditions, is to persist seeking follow up counseling which can provide them effective assistance while dealing with the many pressures and stressors that accompany everyday life.
-Skills such as stress management, craving management, emotional regulation and goal setting can be of great help to the client’s while they assume new responsibilities and deal with temptation evoking scenarios that threaten their recovery.
-Follow up counseling ensures that client’s get a chance to revise the life skills that they learn during indoor treatment, thereby empowering them to implement such skills at times of distress.
-Attending the follow up counseling program with regularity also gives an indication of the client’s commitment to treatment and assists the process of relationship rebuilding with their loved ones.
-The consistent care and support that follow up counseling provides, helps clients regain their functionality in different dimensions of life.
-In addition, it also ensures that sound therapeutic advice is made readily available to them while they are gradually re-assuming control of their lives.
+The most effective course of action for clients under such conditions is to persist in seeking follow-up counseling which can provide them effective assistance while dealing with the many pressures and stressors that accompany everyday life.
+Skills such as stress management, craving management, emotional regulation, and goal setting can be of great help to the clients while they assume new responsibilities and deal with temptation-evoking scenarios that threaten their recovery.
+Follow-up counseling ensures that clients get a chance to revise the life skills that they learn during indoor treatment, thereby empowering them to implement such skills at times of distress.
+Attending the follow-up counseling program with regularity also gives an indication of the client’s commitment to treatment and assists the process of relationship rebuilding with their loved ones.
+The consistent care and support that follow-up counseling provides, helps clients regain their functionality in different dimensions of life.
+In addition, it also ensures that sound therapeutic advice is made readily available to them while they are gradual re-assuming control of their lives.

-Clients go through a profound learning experience while in indoor treatment as they learn new skills, focus on adopting a healthier lifestyle and define new objectives for themselves.
-Such changes in lifestyle can only be sustained if client’s commit to follow up counseling.
-This mode of counseling not only helps client’s persist with the positive changes that have become part of their lives, but also helps them avoid the dangers of jeopardizing their recovery and experiencing a relapse.
-Therefore, the changes put into motion through treatment can only prove beneficial if they are supplemented by follow up counseling and continuation of the care that was provided to them during the indoor treatment phase.
+Clients go through a profound learning experience while in indoor treatment as they learn new skills, focus on adopting a healthier lifestyle, and define new objectives for themselves.
+Such changes in lifestyle can only be sustained if the client commits to follow-up counseling.
+This mode of counseling not only helps clients persist with the positive changes that have become part of their lives but also helps them avoid the dangers of jeopardizing their recovery and experiencing a relapse.
+Therefore, the changes put into motion through treatment can only prove beneficial if they are supplemented by follow-up counseling and continuation of the care that was provided to them during the indoor treatment phase.